kecloud1/FarmDesignSER316/README.md

 **Screencast link:** linkgoeshere.com

 **Design Patterns**
- > The following are the design patterns that I plan on implements in my Farm Design Assignment.

-- Strategy Pattern: I used the strategy pattern to dynamically assign which product and animal makes.
+**Strategy Pattern:** I used the strategy pattern to dynamically assign which product and animal makes.
 This implementation is used in the harvestProduct() method in the Animal.java class.

 *Requirements fulfilled by pattern:*
 - Animals are dynamically assigned a product using this pattern in the separate type of Animal classes (Cow.java, Pig.java, Chicken.java).